mrzhaojyi/Data-Driven-Anomaly-Detection/index.md

 <div  align="center">
  <img src="img/Fig8a_encoded_image.jpg" width = "600" height = "350" alt="Bearing Fault Encoded" align=center /> <br />
- <font> Fig.9 Result of AE Clustering (encoded bearing faault) </font> <br />
+ <font> Fig.9 Result of AE Clustering (encoded bearing fault) </font> <br />
 </div>

 AE gives a very good saperating for different classes.
 Unlike the t-SNE, AE have obtained the distribution function of the given dataset.
 After training, the encoder part of the AE can be used to identify the potential fault during the real time condition monitor.

 On the other hand, the decoder part of the converged AE can unzip the latent code (bottle-neck) and reproduce the original input, which is the vibration signal in this case.
-Some discrepancy may still exists between the input and output.
+Some discrepancy may still exists between the input and reconstructed output.
 But, as long as it preserves the presentative feature, it provided sufficient capability to learn the data distribution function.

 <div  align="center">
  <img src="img/Fig8_image_rebuild.jpg" width = "680" height = "300" alt="ae_reconstructe" align=center /> <br />